withastro/roadmap/proposals/0046-astro-env.md

   - import.meta.env.PUBLIC_API_URL
   + import { PUBLIC_API_URL } from "astro:env/client"
   ```

 - **Is this a breaking change?
 Can we write a codemod?**
   - This is not breaking
   - A codemod could help migrate, although not required.
 It may require too much efforts, given how codemods are hard to write
 - **How will this affect other projects in the Astro ecosystem?**
   - This is not breaking for users projects nor integrations
-  - Only my integration `astro-env` aims to provide the same features, so it will be deprecated
+  - The `astro-env` integration will be deprecated
   - Integrations adding manual environment checks like https://github.com/MatthiesenXYZ/astro-ghostcms/ will be able to migrate